Atmanirbhar Bharat: Defence Sector

-Ministry of Defence (MoD) is going to amend Defence Acquisition Procedure (DAP) 2020.
-Under the new rules, private sector will be allowed to form joint venture with public sector undertakings in India by acquiring 51% stake.
-The private sector will also be allowed to export 25% of the production to third countries.
-Indian Armed Forces also given assurance that they will purchase the end product.
-Indian Multi Role Helicopter is the first major project to follow this process.
+The Ministry of Defence (MoD) was going to amend the Defence Acquisition Procedure (DAP) in 2020.
+Under the new rules, the private sector will be allowed to form joint ventures with public sector undertakings in India by acquiring a 51% stake.
+The private sector will be permitted to export up to 25% of the production to third countries.
+Indian Armed Forces have also assured support that they would purchase the end product.The Indian Multi-Role Helicopter is the first major project to follow this process.